charukiewicz/charukiewicz/posts/2014-10-14-providing-information.md

 Information relevance is the idea that the information you are providing should be useful to the person you are providing it to.
 Ideally, our goal with regards to relevance is to provide information whose subject matter is what the recipient expects.
 That is, we explain or touch on everything they need, without any additional, superfluous or unneeded content.

 Achieving relevance is a balancing act.
 In my opinion, it is better to err on the slide of slightly irrelevant rather than on the side of slightly lacking.
-Something that is slighly irrelevant may be an annoyance or cause the person who is receiving your information to take a bit longer to digest it.
+Something that is slightly irrelevant may be an annoyance or cause the person who is receiving your information to take a bit longer to digest it.
 But, by contrast, something that is slightly lacking may actually be lacking a key detail.
 The last thing you want to do is force your recipient to have to go hunt down this detail on their own, or wait hours or days because they need a followup question answered.

 If your recipient does any of the following while taking in your information, your information is likely not completely relevant: